 Why good hygiene is so important

 Globally, an estimated 35% of newborn mortality can be attributed to infection.
 The following hygiene and clean care practices at home can make sure that Your Baby doesn’t get unnecessarily sick by germs or viruses:

-Sanitize all feeding equipment: Sterilizing the feeding kit (including breast pump attachments) protects #baby from microbes that could be ingested during feeding.
+Sanitize all feeding equipment: Sterilizing the feeding kit (including breast pump attachments) protects Your Baby from microbes that could be ingested during feeding.
 To prevent contamination, it’s mandatory to wash your hands before handling the feeding tools.
 Again, if your baby uses a milk bottle, wash and sterilize it after each use to remove the unwanted germs.

-Don’t expose #baby to groups of people in the first six weeks: If your baby comes in contact with a lot of people, the higher the chances of coming in contact with someone who is sick, especially during flu season.
+Don’t expose Your Baby to groups of people in the first six weeks: If your baby comes in contact with a lot of people, the higher the chances of coming in contact with someone who is sick, especially during flu season.
 To prevent the spread of everyday infections, such as common colds, flu, and digestive disorders, adopt healthy hand-washing routines.
 It’s important to keep yourself healthy when you’re nursing a newborn.

 All this may seem like hard work, but giving Your Baby a great start for a healthy life can help prevent health issues later in life.